VanPaitin/paitin_hangman/README.md

     These dashes represent each letter of the word.
     Words you cannot use include proper nouns such as names, places, and brands.
-    If the guessing player suggests a letter which occurs in the word, the other player writes it in all its correct positions."*
+    If the guessing player suggests a letter which occurs in the word, the other player writes it in all its correct positions."

+The guessing player must guess all of the letters of the word within a limited amount of chances.
+Faiure to do so will result in his death by hanging

+## Important note
+In player mode, if the player is typing his word, it will not be displayed on the screen, it will be hidden so as not to give the challenged player undue advantage.

 ## Extras
 >You can actually reveal the word by pressing `:c` or `cheat`.
 This is a cheat for solving the problem and it is not recommended.